Skip to content

 Can Someone Be Charged with Felony Murder Even Without Direct Involvement in the Killing?

 Yes.
-If the defendant’s criminal (felonious) actions ultimately led to the death of an individual, they can be charged with Murder even if they weren’t at the scene or directly involved in the death.
+If the defendant’s criminal (felonious) actions ultimately led to the death of an individual, they can be charged with murder even if they weren’t at the scene or directly involved in the death.

-In the Fentanyl example we provided further up in this article, we described a case where the defendant was charged with Felony Murder after a girl died from accidentally overdosing on the illegal substances that the defendant had previously sold to her.
-His felony—selling drugs to a minor—was enough to charge him with Murder, even though he wasn’t directly involved in the death.
+In the Fentanyl example we provided further up in this article, we described a case where the defendant was charged with felony murder after a girl died from accidentally overdosing on the illegal substances that the defendant had previously sold to her.
+His felony — selling drugs to a minor — was enough to charge him with murder, even though he wasn’t directly involved in the death.

 How Do Courts Determine Causation in Felony Murder Cases?